-The Byrd School is housed within Halpin-Harrison Hall–named for the Halpin Family.
+The School of Business is housed within Halpin-Harrison Hall–named for the Halpin Family.
 This impressive building makes a strong statement that Shenandoah University is committed to a level of instructional excellence where student-faculty interaction is learning-focused.
 The environment created is motivational and inspiring to all who function within the structure.
 Located strategically on campus, the complex is a prominent Shenandoah University landmark and stands in harmony with other structures on campus.

 Halpin-Harrison Hall was designed with students in mind.
 Students deserve a pleasant, comfortable environment to attend class, study, interact and prepare homework assignments individually or in a group.
 Computer facilities, conference spaces, lounge areas, different classroom configurations, offices for private conversations and open spaces provide a learning environment that is exactly what our student body deserves.